-Fuel Card Overages - purchases of fuel over the weekly allotment or unauthorized charges (e.g., drinks, snacks) will be deducted from the employee's paycheck.
-Email the Transportation Office Data Technicians as soon as you have overage.
+Fuel Card Overages for purchases of fuel in excess of the weekly allotment or unauthorized charges (e.g. drinks, snacks) will be deducted from the employee's paycheck.

 Bus Attendants and Para-Transportation Support Personnel ("PTSP") Compensation

 Compensation consists of base salary and applicable supplements, less authorized deductions.
 Bus Attendants and PTSPs may earn supplemental pay for activity trips, community skills trips or the performance of duties that go beyond the employee's regular job duties.